rosbache/multiImageTextOverlay/README.md

 # Image Metadata Overlay

-A Python tool that reads JPG images, extracts EXIF metadata (date, time, GPS location), and creates copies with configurable text overlays displaying this information.
+A Python tool for processing JPG images with EXIF-driven text overlays.
+It supports CLI and FastAPI-based web workflows for metadata overlays, coordinate conversion, address lookup, and GPS correction, and it can also calculate chainage from a SOSI reference line in the web UI.

 ## Features

-- 📸 Extracts EXIF metadata from JPG images
+- Extracts EXIF metadata from JPG images
-- 🕒 Displays date and time from image metadata
+- Displays date and time from image metadata
-- 📍 Shows GPS location in human-readable format (e.g., 40°42'46"N, 74°0'21"W)
+- Shows GPS location in human-readable format (for example, `40°42'46"N, 74°0'21"W`)
-- 🗺️ **Map-based GPS correction** — visually correct wrong GPS locations before processing
+- Corrects wrong GPS locations before processing, either on the map or through a JSON override file
-- 🗺️ Converts GPS coordinates to UTM or other projected coordinate systems
+- Converts GPS coordinates to UTM or other projected coordinate systems
-- 🧭 Displays image direction in degrees with cardinal directions (N, NE, E, SE, S, SW, W, NW)
+- Displays image direction in degrees with cardinal directions
-- 🏠 Reverse geocoding — looks up the nearest street address from GPS coordinates
+- Optionally looks up the nearest street address from GPS coordinates
+- Calculates chainage from a SOSI `KURVE` reference line, with optional left/right offset text
-- 📋 Optional project information overlay at the top of images
+- Adds optional project information at the top of every image
-- 🎨 Customizable text appearance (color, size, position)
-- ✨ Text outline for better visibility using native Pillow stroke API
-- 🔄 Batch processing with multiprocessing (up to 6 workers by default)
+- Supports customizable text appearance, padding, and outline styling
+- Provides live preview, map view, and selective processing in the web UI
+- Processes images in parallel with configurable worker count
-- 🛡️ Preserves original EXIF metadata in output files
+- Preserves EXIF metadata in output files
-- 💾 Smart file collision handling (rename, skip, or overwrite)
+- Handles output collisions with overwrite, skip, or rename modes
-- 📊 Progress bars for batch operations
-- 📝 Comprehensive logging with file output support
-- 🌐 Browser-based web UI (FastAPI) with live preview
-- 🎯 Command-line interface with extensive options
-- ✅ Dry-run mode for preview without processing
+- Includes progress reporting, logging, and dry-run support

 ## Example Output